mobizt/FirebaseClient/README.md

 The TCP session KeepAlive can be done by the network client if it was supportd e.g. `WiFiClient` in ESP32.

-If you use the core SSL client e.g. `WiFiClientSecre` or `WiFiSSLClient`, this feature is not available.
+If you use the core SSL client e.g. `WiFiClientSecure` or `WiFiSSLClient`, this feature is not available.

 In the old Firebase library, this feature was done internally by the internal SSL client and `WiFiClient` integration.